 Beatrix Potter may be a familiar name in children’s literature, but it is lesser-known that she was also a notable woman of science.
 Her stories about Peter Rabbit and the other fictional animal characters she created served as an outlet to her frustration in failing to enter into a career in science.

 Early Life and Education

-It was very frustrating for Beatrix Potter not to be accepted in the science circles.
+It was very frustrating for Beatrix Potter not to be accepted into the scientific circles.
 Because of this she started to concentrate on her drawing and writing instead.
 She had always been a self-taught artist and used different media in her work.
 She had the ability to illustrate using pencils, oils, watercolor, pen and ink.
 She also followed her father’s footsteps in developing her talent in photography.

 She continued buying patch after patch of land as she continued to enjoy living surrounded by nature.
 The British Natural Trust eventually became recipient to her donation of 4,000 acres of land which includes 15 farms and cottages.
-By doing so, she hoped to further pursue her dream to provide land for the creatures that she grew to love.
+By doing so, Beatrix hoped to further pursue her dream to provide land for the creatures that she grew to love.

-Beatrix Potter died of bronchitis in 1943, leaving behind a legacy across different fields of study.
+Beatrix Potter died of bronchitis in 1943, aged 77, leaving behind a legacy across different fields of study.
 Upon her death, the secret diary she kept as a child was also released, setting forth a story of frustration for not being given the chance to pursue her passion for science early on.